 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 The Fontana Park Commission (Tree Board) has partnered with the Fontana Garden Club to rehabilitate the Oak Savanna and grassy triangle area.
 This includes pulling invasive species and planting natural vegetation.
 One of our Park Commission members is the liason between the Commission and the Club so they can support the effort together.
+In 2021 the Park Commission hired John Mariani who specializes in native plants and has authorized him to put together a detailed seeding plan for the area in 2022.

 G. Provide a link to your community’s Bird City Wisconsin webpage, which must be visible from the main page of your municipal website (it may be located at the first level of a drop down menu on the main page but cannot be any less visible) OR demonstrate that your Bird City effort has a significant social media presence.